IPHC GLOSSARY OF TERMS AND ABBREVIATIONS

 SB (spawning biomass).
 The total weight of all adult (reproductively mature) female fish in a population.
 Also called ‘spawning stock biomass’.

 SB0.
-The average total weight of all adult (reproductively mature) fish in a population before fishing occurred.
+The average total weight of all adult (reproductively mature) female fish in a population in the absence of fishing.

 SBMSY.
 Spawning or ‘adult’ equilibrium biomass at MSY.